bhkashani-cmd/academic-site/_pages/research.md

 - Advertising Planning
 - Strategic Media Planning

-These research areas are reflected in my doctoral research, academic publications, and conference presentations. :contentReference[oaicite:0]{index=0}
+These research areas are reflected in my doctoral research, academic publications, and conference presentations.

 ## Research Background

 My doctoral research in Media Management focused on developing a desirable system for cyberspace policymaking in Iran.
-The study examined policymaking institutions, policy themes, and policymaking processes to develop a practical model for cyberspace governance. :contentReference[oaicite:1]{index=1}
+The study examined policymaking institutions, policy themes, and policymaking processes to develop a practical model for cyberspace governance.

-My previous research has also addressed topics in marketing and business management, including customer perceived value, customer satisfaction, insurance services, communication technologies, knowledge management, and organizational issues. :contentReference[oaicite:2]{index=2}
+My previous research has also addressed topics related to marketing and business management, including customer perceived value, customer satisfaction, insurance services, communication technologies, knowledge management, and organizational issues.

 ## Research Areas